-After a career where his football smarts propelled him to three Crichton Medals as Essendon’s Best and Fairest player, Jobe Watson’s deep understanding of the game is now a cornerstone of his work on Seven’s AFL coverage in his role as an expert commentator.
+After a career which propelled him to three Crichton Medals as Essendon’s Best and Fairest player, Jobe Watson’s deep understanding of the game is now a pivotal resource in Seven’s AFL coverage.

 Part of Seven’s Thursday Night Footy team for 2020 after appearing occasionally since his retirement at the end of 2017, Watson’s ability to take viewers inside the contest in a clear and concise manner has earned plaudits.

-Watson and partner Virginia have a daughter, with a second child due in 2020.
+Watson and partner Virginia have a daughter, with a second child on the way.
 Outside of family and football, Jobe has a diverse range of commercial interests, holding down a role with Melbourne-based Infolio Property Advisors and as a partner in several New York hospitality and lifestyle businesses.